1986 FBI Miami shootout: Shootout

-Dove's 9 mm pistol was rendered inoperative after being hit by one of Platt's bullets.
-Hanlon fired at Platt and was shot in the hand while reloading.
-Grogan and Dove were kneeling alongside the driver's side of their car.
+Dove's 9 mm pistol was rendered inoperative after being hit by one of Platt's bullets, while Hanlon was shot in the hand while reloading.
+Grogan and Dove took position kneeling alongside the driver's side of their car.
 Both were preoccupied with getting Dove's weapon working and did not detect that Platt was aggressively advancing upon them.
 Platt rounded the rear of their car and killed Grogan with a shot to the chest, shot Hanlon in the groin area, and then killed Dove with two shots to the head.

-Platt then entered Grogan and Dove's car in an apparent attempt to flee the scene.
-(Note: At this point in the gunfight, Dove had relocated from behind the passenger side door of his car.)
-As he did so, Mireles, able to use only one arm, fired the first of five rounds from his shotgun, wounding Platt in both feet.
+Platt got into Grogan and Dove's car in an apparent attempt to flee the scene.
+At this point in the gunfight, Dove had relocated from behind the passenger side door of his car.
+As he did so, Mireles fired the first of five rounds from his shotgun, wounding Platt in both feet.
+He was wounded and could use only one arm.

-At an unknown time, Matix had regained consciousness and he joined Platt in the car, entering via the passenger door.
-Mireles fired four more rounds at Platt and Matix but hit neither.
-(Note: Mireles fired a total of five rounds from his Remington 870 shotgun from a range of about 25 ft.)
-Around this time, Metro-Dade police officers Rick Frye, Leonard Figueroa and Martin Heckman arrived.
-Heckman covered McNeill's paralyzed body with his own, (Note: Metro-Dade police patrol officers) while Frye assisted Hanlon.
-None of the officers fired any shots despite arriving in the middle of the shootout.
+Matix had regained consciousness and joined Platt in the FBI unmarked car.
+Mireles fired four more rounds at Platt and Matix, but hit neither.

+Around this time, Metro-Dade police officers Rick Frye, Leonard Figueroa, and Martin Heckman arrived.
+Heckman covered McNeill's paralyzed body with his own, while Frye assisted Hanlon.
+None of the officers fired any shots.

 Platt's actions at this moment in the fight have been debated.
 A civilian witness described Platt leaving the car, walking almost 20 feet and firing at Mireles three times at close range.
-Mireles does not remember this happening, and neither does Heckman, Risner, and Orrantia, who were observing from the other side of the street.
-However, it is known for certain that Platt pulled Matix's Dan Wesson revolver at some point and fired three rounds.
+Mireles does not remember this happening, nor do Heckman, Risner, and Orrantia, who were observing from the other side of the street.
+But it is known that Platt pulled Matix's Dan Wesson revolver at some point and fired three rounds with it.